soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Sources-DestinyItemSourceDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Properties of a DestinyInventoryItemDefinition that store all of the informationwe were able to discern about how the item spawns, and where you can find the item.
-Items will have many of these sources, one per level at which it spawns, to tryand give more granular data about where items spawn for specific level ranges.
+Properties of a DestinyInventoryItemDefinition that store all of the information we were able to discern about how the item spawns, and where you can find the item.
+Items will have many of these sources, one per level at which it spawns, to try and give more granular data about where items spawn for specific level ranges.

 ## Schema
 * **Schema Type:** Definition